 Every answer to every question we could think of about composting toilets

 The answer to this is they most certainly do.
-When set up and maintained properly, a composting toilet can help reduce the amount of water you use as well as giving you a usable humus or topsoil-like product at the end of the curing period.
+When set up and maintained properly, a composting toilet will reduce your water consumption by 30% as well as generating a usable humus or topsoil-like product at the end of the composting period.

 #2 Do composting toilets flush?

-The answer to this questions is a little like “how long is a piece of string” and this will vary on the make, model, accessories and installation costs.
-Composting toilets can range from $500 right up to $5000+ and pretty much everywhere in between.
+The answer to this question is a little like “how long is a piece of string” and this will depend on the make, model, accessories and installation costs.
+Composting toilets can range from approximately $800 right up to $5000+ and pretty much everywhere in between.

 #4 Do composting toilets need electricity?